waimea-igdaikee/300dtd-cadet-planner-website/docs/2-sprint-2-mvp.md

 ![MVP of Roles page](screenshots/mvp_roles.png)

 ![MVP of Personal Stats page](screenshots/mvp_stats_personal.png)

 ![MVP of Unit Stats page](screenshots/mvp_stats_unit.png)

-Only admins can see this one.
-She ain't pretty
+Only admins can see the above unit statistics page.
+While it isn't visually appealing or easy to read, it does show the necessary information, which is all I need for my MVP.

 ---